 As a business owner, the last thing you want to do is pay a fraudulent or inaccurate invoice.
 Three way matching can help safeguard your accounts payable against incorrect or fraudulently submitted invoices.

 Today, an increasing number of business owners and departments in charge of finances are using three way match processing to mitigate risk and reign in company spending.
 To counter the threat of overpaying for goods and services or paying a counterfeit invoice, you should seriously consider using automated three way matching into your accounts payable processes.

 What is a 3-Way Match in Accounts Payable?

 All online invoice approvals involve some form of matching.
-This process takes an invoice for the purchase of goods or services and matches it with a purchase order (2 way matching) and receiving information (3 way matching) as applicable in an effort to ensure that the details on each document agree with each other.
+This process takes an invoice for the purchase of goods or services and matches it with a purchase order (2-way matching) and receiving information (3-way matching) as applicable in an effort to ensure that the details on each document agree with each other.

 To be successfully verified, the invoices must satisfy matching tolerances.
 If they don’t, a hold is placed on the invoice and payments cannot be rendered until the hold is released or resolved.
 A held invoice operates as a sort of fail-safe that prevents the payment of an unmatched and unverified order.

-- Invoices: An invoice, in either paper or EDI form, constitute a request for payment from the vendor to the buyer.
+- Invoices: An invoice, in either paper or EDI form, constitutes a request for payment from the vendor to the buyer.
 Invoices include necessary information to facilitate the sale, including a unique invoice number, vendor contact details, applicable credits or discounts, and the total amount due.

 - Order Receipts: As a proof of payment, order receipts are included with delivered goods to detail which goods have been included in the shipment as well as the payment method.